top of page

-Have you been to talk therapy before and felt it was a waste of time?
+Are you considering EMDR trauma therapy in Richmond, VA, but you've you been to talk therapy before and felt it was a waste of time?
 EMDR is unlike any therapy you've encountered before.
-In as little as one session, a year's worth of regular talk therapy progress can be made.
-Here in Richmond, VA, there are multiple EMDR protocols that work with various diagnoses and presenting concerns, including singular incident trauma, complex trauma (multiple traumatic events that have happened), early childhood trauma and neglect (including preverbal incidents), and even anticipatory events (preparing for a job interview or stressful event).
+We have seen firsthand that in as little as one session, a year's worth of regular talk therapy progress can be made.
+At Seeking Depth to Recovery, we are licensed therapists (LCSW, LHMP, LCAT, CLC) trained in EMDR and we work with various diagnoses and concerns.
+These include singular incident trauma, complex trauma (multiple traumatic events that have happened), early childhood trauma and neglect (including preverbal incidents), and even anticipatory events (preparing for a job interview or stressful event).
+Read on to learn more about how EMDR may be able to help, or schedule your first appointment with us to get started.

 What Is EMDR?
 Where Did It Come From?